hspartali/workspace_snapshots_extension/README.md

 -   ✅ **Effortless Checkpoints**: Instantly save the state of all your project files with a single click.
 The extension automatically detects changes, so you can't accidentally create an empty snapshot.

+-   ✏️ **Live Change Management**:
+    -   **View Changes**: Instantly see all uncommitted modifications in a dedicated "Changes" section.
+    -   **Diff Changes**: Quickly review your work by diffing any changed file against its state in the last snapshot.
+    -   **Discard Changes**: Safely revert modifications for a single file or for all files at once.
+Discarded files are moved to the trash.

+-   ➕ **Stage Changes into Snapshots**: Selectively add changes to your most recent snapshot without creating a new one.
+Stage individual files or all changes at once to keep your snapshot history clean and meaningful.

 -   🧠 **Sequential Diffs**: See exactly what changed between snapshots.
 Diffs are always calculated against the previous version, giving you a clear, chronological view of your work.
 If you delete a snapshot, the history smartly adjusts.

 -   ⏪ **One-Click Restore**: Revert your entire workspace back to the state of any snapshot.
 Perfect for abandoning a failed experiment or returning to a known-good state.

 -   🛠️ **Full History Management**:
     -   **Rename**: Give snapshots meaningful names (e.g., "Before Big Refactor") to organize your workflow.
+    -   **Separators**: Add named separators between snapshots to group related changes.
     -   **Delete**: Safely remove snapshots you no longer need.
 The history intelligently heals around them.
     -   **Clear All**: Wipe the entire snapshot history for a workspace with a single command, without affecting your current files.